nromanen/devops_2025/kateryna_kravchuk/task_03.md

 ---

-#### 2. Assign the user to the root group to provide administrative privileges.
+#### 2. Assign the user to the root group to provide administrative privileges

 `sudo usermod -aG wheel kate_kr`